uofa-cmput404/uofa-cmput404.github.io/content/labsignments/heroku.md

 Big lab!
 This lab contains two phases.
 In Phase One, you will build a simple Django website.
 Understand the fundamentals of Django's MVC architecture using the built in models and views.
 In Phase Two, you will deploy the Django application to [Heroku](https://www.heroku.com/).
 Understand the reasoning behind Platform as a Service (PaaS) businesses like Heroku.
 You may follow the official documentation.

+## Warning!

+The University's firewall (UWS) blocks new domains for 24 hours to prevent scam domains.

+This *might* affect your Heroku domain.The University's firewall is also inconsistent so it doesn't *always* seem to do this.
+We have complained about this every semester since forever, but IST simply does not care.

+Double check that your Heroku is not blocked before you demo.
+We will **not** give you an extension if you Heroku is blocked.

+You have several options to make sure this doesn't happen:

+* Connect to your Heroku with your web browser on UWS at least 2 days before your demo.
+    * It doesn't have to be fully working, the firewall just needs to see that the domain does in fact exist.
+* Use a VPN service.
+* Demo over Zoom using Shaw or Telus internet, or another internet not provided by the University.

 # Getting Started

 ## Prepare your Repo